Create a Blog

 Create a Blog...
 The Easy Way

 Now, just because a blog requires a database and server-side scripting, it doesn't mean that you need to learn these technologies.
-You can easily start a blog by using a WordPress hosting plan through our partner site, ZappyHost.
+The WordPress hosting plan previously mentioned automatically sets up your blog for you.
 When you use this plan, you get a pre-installed version of WordPress (the world's most popular blog software), as well as a fully functioning web hosting account with plenty of extras.
 WordPress hosting provides everything you need to start blogging.
 Hosting is provided.
 Blog is provided.
 And most importantly, you can have your own domain name (for example "myblog.com").
 WordPress hosting saves you the hassle of installing your own blog software onto your hosting provider's server.

 Making a blog like this is just as easy as making a website with an online website builder.
 Using an online website builder, you simply log in, choose your favorite design, then add content.